Neighbouring countries should speak in one voice against those spreading terror: Par panel | Law-Order

 - India

-A Parliamentary panel on Tuesday asked the government to work with neighbouring countries and speak in one voice against nations in the immediate neighbourhood that are engaged in spreading instability and tension in India.
+A Parliamentary panel has asked the government to work with neighbouring countries and speak in one voice against nations in the immediate neighbourhood that are engaged in spreading instability and tension in India.

+In a report on ''India's Neighbourhood First Policy'', the Parliamentary Standing Committee on External Affairs said India has been facing threats and continuous tension, instability and heightened possibility of terrorist and militant attacks from its immediate neighbourhood for more than three decades.

-The panel, chaired by BJP leader PP Chaudhary, said it fully endorsed the changed approach of the government to quell the threats posed by cross-border terrorism in a preemptive manner as well as maintaining a tough stand that bilateral relations with India's neighbours can only be held in an atmosphere free from terror, hostility and violence.
+The panel, chaired by BJP leader P P Chaudhary, said it fully endorses the changed approach of the government to quell the threats posed by cross-border terrorism in a pre-emptive manner as well as to maintain a tough stand that bilateral relations with India's neighbours can only be held in an atmosphere free from terror, hostility and violence.

-The panel acknowledged the government's efforts in implementing the Neighbourhood First policy but asserted that ''more needs to be done, especially, addressing the huge deficiency in our border infrastructure''.
+The panel acknowledged the government's efforts in implementing the Neighbourhood First policy but asserted that ''more needs to be done, especially (for) addressing the huge deficiency in our border infrastructure''.

+The committee said it found deficiencies related to the way India's border districts were developed compared to those across the border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)